svn2github/zlib123/source/OdfWordXPAddin/OdfWordXPAddinSetup/README.txt

 4. Check the Option “Trust all installed add-ins and templates”.
 5. Click “Ok” of the Security Dialog and also the Options Dialog.
 6. Close and re-open Word to see the Open ODF… entry.
-Still if you don't see the ODF entry, it could be due to missing features in Word (see the Software Requirements listed above).
-After completing the ODF Add-in installation, you need to activate the Add-in by doing the following actions:
-1. Go to Tools ?
-Customize, and then click the Commands tab.
-2. In the Categories box, click Tools.
-3. Drag COM Add-Ins from the Commands box over the Tools menu.
-When the Tools menu displays the menu commands, point to the location where you want the COM Add-Ins command to appear on the menu, and then release the mouse button.
-4. Click Close.
-5. On the Tools menu, click COM Add-Ins and do any of the following:
-5.1.
-To load an add-in, select the check box next to the add-in name in the Add-Ins available list.
-If the add-in you want isn't in the Add-Ins available list, click Add, locate the add-in, and then click OK.